bixb922/viper-examples/README.md

 Note that since the array element length is 4 bytes, you have to multiply by 4 yourself.
 The ptr32, ptr16 and ptr8 addresses are byte addresses.

 Be aware: Some architectures may reject ptr32 access of pointers that are not multiple of four.
-Accessing odd bytes will most probably crash the program, way to trap that as an exception.
+Accessing odd bytes will most probably crash the program, no way to trap that as an exception.

 # Viper function parameters and return values